Greek judge dismisses case against 9 Egyptians accused of causing a deadly shipwreck

 KALAMATA, Greece (AP) — A Greek judge dismissed charges against nine Egyptian men accused of causing a shipwreck that killed hundreds of migrants last year and sent shockwaves through the European Union's border protection and asylum operations, after a prosecutor told the court Greece lacked jurisdiction.

-Shortly after the trial opened in the southern Greek city of Kalamata, public prosecutor Ekaterini Tsironi recommended that the charges be dismissing, saying that Greek jurisdiction could be established because the overcrowded trawler sank outside Greek territorial waters.
+Shortly after the trial opened in the southern Greek city of Kalamata, public prosecutor Ekaterini Tsironi recommended that the charges be dismissed, saying that Greek jurisdiction could not be established because the overcrowded trawler sank outside Greek territorial waters.

 More than 500 people are believed to have gone down with the fishing trawler, which had been traveling from Libya to Italy.
 Following the sinking, 104 people were rescued — mostly migrants from Syria, Pakistan and Egypt — and 82 bodies were recovered.

-International human rights groups had argued that the accuseds' right to a fair trial was compromised, as they faced judgment before an investigation is concluded into claims that the Greek coast guard may have botched the rescue attempt.
+Supporters clapped and cheered as the judge announced the dismissal of a case that had faced criticism from international human rights groups, who argued that the accuseds' right to a fair trial was compromised because they faced judgment while an investigation into the Greek coast guard's rescue attempt is still under way.

 “The court should not be turned into an international punisher,” Pantazis told the panel of three judges.